ACCESS for ELLs (Assessing Comprehension and Communication in English State-to-State

 collaborative effort of consortium member states, ACCESS for ELLs is a standards-based

 assessment.
-The WIDA ELP Standards express expectations for student performance
+The WIDA ELD Standards express expectations for student performance

 at each level of the language development continuum and serve as the basis of the